 How to prepare the baked tofu

 Next, spread the cubed tofu out in a single layer on a silicone mat or parchment paper-lined baking sheet.
-Bake for 40 minutes in a preheated oven set to 350 F (180 C) or until they turn golden brown.
+Bake for 35-40 minutes in a preheated oven set to 350 F (180 C) or until they turn golden brown.
 Flip the tofu halfway through.

-How to make peanut sauce
+How to make the peanut sauce

-To make the simple peanut sauce for this tofu grain bowl, mix all of the sauce ingredients together and start with 3 to 5 tablespoons of water.
+To make the simple peanut sauce for this tofu grain bowl, mix all of the sauce ingredients and start with 3 to 5 tablespoons of water.
 How much water you’ll need will depend on how thick the peanut butter is and how thin you like your sauces.

 The sauce can be mixed with a blender, a whisk, or a fork.
-I prefer a whisk, it creates a smoother sauce compared to a fork, and there’s no need to wash a blender (which makes a smoother sauce).
+I prefer a whisk, it creates a smoother sauce compared to a fork and there’s no need to wash a blender (which makes a smoother sauce).

 If you substitute with regular peanut butter that has added sweetener and oil, it may alter the taste and texture of the peanut sauce.
+(See my ingredient notes above to compensate for the taste difference.)

-Assemble your Buddha bowl
+Assemble your tofu Buddha bowl

-Another option is to take about 1-2 tablespoons of the peanut sauce and massage it into the kale after the stem has been removed and the kale has been torn into bite-size pieces.
+Another option is to take 1-2 tablespoons of the peanut sauce and massage it into the kale after the stem has been removed and the kale has been torn into bite-size pieces.
 This will break down some of the fibers, and it will reduce in volume.

 Portion out the rice, tofu, kale, mango, and veggies into large serving bowls.
 Then top with the peanut sauce.